mark-watson/Java-AI-Book/manuscript/search.md

        }
 ~~~~~~~~

-In order to run both the depth first and breadth first graph search examples, change directory to src-search-maze and type the following commands:
+In order to run both the depth-first and breadth-first graph search examples, change directory to src-search-maze and type the following commands:

 {lang="java",linenos=off}
 ~~~~~~~~